CoderAniruddhaade/OmrTracker/replit.md

 - Added Replit Auth for user authentication
 - Created responsive dashboard with activity feed
 - Implemented user profile pages with statistics
+- **NEW**: Added Moderator Panel with weekly chapter management
+  - Moderator password: "Sanskruti"
+  - Access via /moderator route
+  - Add/remove chapters for each subject
+  - Changes apply immediately to all new sheets

+## Moderator Features

+- Weekly chapter updates for Physics (4), Chemistry (2), and Biology (6) subjects
+- Password-protected moderator panel ("Sanskruti")
+- Simple interface to add and remove chapters
+- Real-time updates to database